Navxihziq/social-force-sim/frontend/README.md

-# Social Force Model Simulation

-This is a simulation website for the Social Force Model.
-Here, we have a canvas of size 500 by 400 of agents and obstacles moving to the exit [the green rectangle at the right hand side].

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.